 Board of Trustees

-Kristina Hestenes-Stimson, Secretary Kristina Hestenes-Stimson is a licensed architect, and a certified sustainable building adviser.
+Kristina Hestenes-Stimson | Kristina is a licensed architect, and a certified sustainable building adviser.
 Her project experience ranges from residential, commercial, and historic renovation to community planning.
-As a volunteer she promoted green building techniques for The Northwest EcoBuilding Guild; and she participated on various task forces sketching ideas for town, city and neighborhood planning concepts that became manuals for future growth and community livability.
+As a volunteer she promoted green building techniques for The Northwest EcoBuilding Guild.
 She also served on the Planning Academy and The Comprehensive Plan Advisory Committee for the City of Shoreline.
-Kristina is LEED accredited, Leadership in Energy and Environmental Design, and committed to creating environmentally responsible projects that emphasize sensitive integration of nature and the built environment
+Kristina is LEED accredited, and committed to creating environmentally responsible projects that emphasize sensitive integration of nature and the built environment.

 Kate Dean | Kate Dean was elected to join the Jefferson County Board of County Commissioners in 2017 and represents District 1, Port Townsend.
 Kate moved to Jefferson County in 1999 when she purchased a historic farmstead in Quilcene where she grew organic produce.
 She spent 10 years farming and working to grow the local farmers markets through businesses she co-founded including Finnriver Farm and Mt.
 Townsend Creamery.
 Kate holds her Masters in Public Administration from the Evans School of Public Policy and Governance at the University of Washington.
 In her spare time, Kate can be found gardening, riding her bike or in the mountains with her two school-aged children.